isothiazol/syncedPB/README.md

 ## How to get it

-The wheel file can be found in the release section of the repo.
+The latest wheel file can be found in the (release section)[https://github.com/javirrs/syncedPB/releases] of the repo, or (here)[https://github.com/javirrs/syncedPB/releases/download/v0.0.1/syncedPB-0.0.1-py3-none-any.whl]

 Once downloaded you can install it by:

 ```